A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Simulation Results

-At last, for the joint precoding framework, we set the weights of users as $\eta_{k}=1$, and we assume that the \ac{csi} is perfectly known\footnote{In this paper, the CSI is assumed to be perfectly known, while the challenging problem of channel estimation \cite{Huchen} is left for future work.}.
-As an alternating algorithm, $\bm \Theta$ is initialized by random values in ${\cal F}$, and $\bf W$ is initialized by identical power and random phases.
+At last, for the joint precoding framework, we set the weights of users as $\eta_{k}=1$.
+As an alternating algorithm, $\bm \Theta$ is initialized by random values in ${\cal F}$, $\bf W$ is initialized by identical power and random phases, and $\bf u$ is initialized by setting all of its elements to one.